 As I sit here, typing, there is a massive dish of turkey pot pie in the oven, bubblin' away.
 Turkey.
 The last of the white meat.
 Still legs and thighs left in the fridge.
 And I hate leftovers.
 Oh, the turkey.
-It was delicious, but, in hindsight, a 13 lb bird for four people who love side dishes more than anything was probably a bit on the large side.
-Oh well.
-Thus, the pot pie.
+It was delicious, but, in hindsight, a 13 lb bird for four people who love side dishes more than

 How was your Thanksgiving?
 We had an excellent, low key day with Matt's family and the aforementioned excessive bird.
 I wore a cute apron.
 The cats managed to stay off the table during dinner.
 We watched the parade AND the dog show.
 Good day.